unoplatform/Uno.Themes/doc/material-getting-started.md

 uid: Uno.Themes.Material.GetStarted
 ---

-# Uno.Material
+# Uno Material

 <p align="center">
   <img src="assets/material-design-system.png" alt="Material design system" />
 </p>

-The Uno.Material library is available as NuGet packages that can be added to any new or existing Uno solution.
+The Uno Material library is available as NuGet packages that can be added to any new or existing Uno Platform solution.
 Uno Material lets you apply [Material Design 3](https://m3.material.io/) styling to your application with just a few lines of code.

 > [!WARNING]
-> If you are updating Uno.Material to v2 from an older 1.x version of the package, additional steps will be required.
+> If you are updating Uno Material to v2 from an older 1.x version of the package, additional steps will be required.
 Refer to the [Uno Material Migration Guide](material-migration.md).

 ## Getting Started

-Initialization of the Uno.Material resources is handled by the specialized `MaterialTheme` ResourceDictionary.
+Initialization of the Uno Material resources is handled by the specialized `MaterialTheme` ResourceDictionary.

 ### `MaterialTheme`